 5. You can protect your IP while you perfect your product – so you should be thinking about it as early as possible.

 Many countries require absolute novelty to obtain patent protection.
-This means that if there is no absolute novelty, the invention is ineligible for patent protection in any country that requires absolute novelty.
-For that reason, it is critical to file a patent application before publicly disclosing any potentially patentable invention.
-Failure to do this may actually prevent patenting the invention in some countries.
+This means that it’s crucial for a business to file a patent application before publicly disclosing – to anyone - your potentially patentable invention.
+If you do not file for the patent before disclosing your invention, it may prevent your invention from being patentable in some countries.

-We use IP rights to defend your brand on e-commerce platforms across the world!
-If you want to take matters into your own hands, try your free trial of Swoop now.
+We use IP rights to defend your brand on e-commerce platforms across the world – protecting your business, your brand, your reputation and, most importantly, your customers.